maria-elooisa/maria-elooisa/README.md

 ### 👩‍💻 About Me
 🎓 **Engineering Student at FIAP**
-🔧 Specializing in **Automation, Front-End Development, and Problem-Solving**
+🔧 Specializing in **Automation, Front-End Development, Problem-Solving, and Data Analysi**
 💡 Passionate about **Technology, Continuous Learning, and Innovation**
 🤝 Committed to **Team Collaboration and Delivering Results**